secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 See {{scc_example}}.

-*TODO is JSON a appropriate format?*
+- [ ] TODO is JSON a appropriate format?
+- [ ] TODO How is COSE more approriate/in parts of JSON? or is a mapping (=> parsing needed) better between COSE<->JSON?

 # Security Considerations

-*TODO Security*
+- [ ] TODO Security

-*TODO are some of the listed common issues relevant?: https://trac.ietf.org/trac/sec/wiki/TypicalSECAreaIssues*
+- [ ] TODO are some of the listed common issues relevant?: [TypicalSECAreaIssues](https://trac.ietf.org/trac/sec/wiki/TypicalSECAreaIssues)*

 # IANA Considerations